 Warning: “Your home may be repossessed if you do not keep up repayments on your mortgage.”

 Where a loan or mortgage is not paid on time each month, then you end up going into arrears.
 Having arrears does mean that your home could be repossessed by the bank or other lender.
-But how many months mortgage arrears before repossession?
+But how many missed mortgage payments before repossession in the UK?

 The fear of repossession after going into arrears…